pbour/histos/README.md

               minimum value contained inside input; computed internally if not given -M
               maximum value contained inside input; computed internally if not given

+## License
+This work is licensed under MIT License.